PillowMC/pillow/README.md

 This mod can let Quilt Loader and Fancy Mod Loader run on the top of ModLauncher with Minecraft obfuscated with Searge name.

 ## Developing Status
 Almost done.
-All modules in QSL and QFAPI worked well, except biome API and registry API.
+All modules in QSL and QFAPI worked well, except biome API.

 ## Installing